Editors pick

 The bottom line on Eventbrite pricing 2026

 In short, Eventbrite is still Eventbrite.
 The brand recognition is real.
 The marketplace traffic is real.
 And for casual social events, the platform still works.
-But the 2026 changes have shifted the math for anyone running paid events at scale.
+But the current fee structure (no cap, refunds default to fees kept, human support paywalled) has meaningful cost implications for anyone running paid events at real scale, and the ownership change adds context to the picture.

-If your operation has ever been affected by a canceled event, a partial refund, a premium ticket tier, or a support ticket, the changes above are real dollars out of your pocket every year.
+If your operation has ever been affected by a canceled event, a partial refund, a premium ticket tier, or a support ticket, the fee dynamics above are real dollars out of your pocket every year.

 Meanwhile, SimpleTix charges $0.79 + 2% per paid ticket, with the service fee capped at $9.99 no matter the ticket price.
 No contracts.
 No monthly fees.
 Refundable platform fees.
-And real human support included.
+And 7-day support included on every account.
 Compare it on your specific ticket volumes here: SimpleTix pricing.

 Latest News